hileamlakB/Swip3/README.md

 ## Introduction

 E-commerce microtransactions of goods and services are moving onto Web3.
 Many functions of web2 finance are replicated to keep up with this demand.
+We believe this demand for web3 dapps not limited to but including nft market places and games is only going to increase as public transaarent backends became the norm.
+And when this happens there will be the need for a web3 equivalent of credit cards (per payment loans).
+Banks and loaning instituations have been built in recent years, and we want to capitalize on that knowledge to move the Defi space forearward.

-DeFi and payments are fragmented.
-Buyers pay for everything out of pocket by connecting their wallets directly to DApps, essentially paying for everything using your Web3 debit card.
-This leaves payments vulnerable to security risks and limits ability for per-payment leverage.

-Security, leverage, and convenience can lower the activation energy for crypto payment transactions, ushering in greater adoption in the DeFi space.
+Currently buyers pay for everything out of pocket by connecting their wallets directly to DApps, essentially paying for everything using your Web3 debit card.
+Security, leverage, and convenience can lower the activation energy for crypto payment transactions, ushering in greater adoption in the web3 space.

-At the intersection of growing lending and payment services is Swip3.
-We are your web3 credit card, providing per-payment loans in the palm of your hands.
+We introduce Swip3, your web3 credit card, providing per-payment loans in the palm of your hands.
 With our extension and developer API, users can easily leverage crypto and pay directly on DApps with their Swip3 cards.

 ## How Does it Work

 __Never connect your wallet to DApp again:__

 * We abstract DeFi lending and break it down to use for payments.
+In terms of existing web2 services if you assume lending pools and protocols like AAVE and MakerDAO to be banks that lend huge sum of money with a collateral we are trying to be the master card and visa cards providing a secure (based on collateral) credits.
+*
-Based on collateral, we provide a credit limit contract.
+* Based on collateral, we provide a credit limit contract.
 This allows users to:
     * Leverage payments and keep exposure to assets
     * Harness security for flagged sites and scams
     * Get cash back for payments using yield farming
     * Use DApp native execution
-    * Build a web3 credit score
+    * Build a web3 credit score ( for future unsecure credit cards)

+ # What does it look like?

 ## Swipes Suite of Products